marklidenberg/run-snapshot-tests/README.md

 # run-snapshot-tests

-Runner for Python [inline-snapshot](https://github.com/15r10nk/inline-snapshot/) tests with a better interface and cleaner terminal output.
+Runner for Python [inline-snapshot](https://github.com/15r10nk/inline-snapshot/) tests with a simpler interface and cleaner terminal output.

 To run pytest with async functions, install python-asyncio (`uv add python-asyncio`) and add this setting to the `pyproject.toml`: